fennec-lang/fennec/docs/4-misc.md

   - types can be grouped (as fields) into structs (always inline)
   - types can be alternated (as variants) into enums (always outline? not ergonomic for plain enums)
     - common parts are shared/reused and reside in "parent" (enum itself)
+      - need a way to refer to the common bits separately from
+    - variants are always a distinct types, which can be separately used
+  - open vs exhaustive enums
+    - can force to pattern-match on unknown cases always

+- boxes and indirection
+  - is `box[T]` a real type, or is this just an annotation on `T` reference in struct that we would like it to be stored indirectly?